kartonfarkas/api_docs/source/suite/overview/authentication.rst

 ==============

 Every call to the API must be authenticated.
 This must be done by adding a custom HTTP (X-WSSE) header.
-This page contains the detailed description on how to create valid headers for the eMarketing Suite API.
+This page contains the detailed description on how to create valid headers for the Suite REST API.

 X-WSSE Format
 -------------